shrinerb/shrine/README.md

 The plugin also provides a route that can be used for doing direct S3 uploads.
-See the documentation of the plugin for more details, as well as the [Roda](https://github.com/janko-m/shrine-example)/[Rails](https://github.com/erikdahlstrand/shrine-rails-example) example app which demonstrates multiple uploads directly to S3.
+See the documentation of the plugin for more details, as well as the [Roda](https://github.com/janko-m/shrine-example)/[Rails](https://github.com/erikdahlstrand/shrine-rails-example) example apps which demonstrates multiple uploads directly to S3.

 ## Backgrounding